-- 8. the location of environmental features when establishing the location of municipal reserve that is dedicated as land. - 9. the use of the following as means of conserving environmental features: - a. conservation easements; - b. donations and bequests; or - c. acquisition through purchase or land trades.
+- 8. the location of environmental features when establishing the location of municipal reserve that is dedicated as land. - 9. the use of one or more of the following as means of conserving environmental features: - a. conservation easements; - b. donations and bequests; or - c. acquisition through purchase or land trades.